Installing & Upgrading ownCloud Enterprise Edition

-You’ll need to install a license key to use ownCloud Enterprise Edition.
+You need to install a license key to use ownCloud Enterprise Edition.
 There are two types of license keys: one is a free 30-day trial key.
 The other is a full license key for Enterprise customers.

 You can download and try ownCloud Enterprise for 30 days for free, which auto-generates a free 30-day key.
-When this key expires your ownCloud installation is not removed, so when you become an Enterprise customer you can enter your new key to regain access.
+When this key expires your ownCloud installation is not removed, so if you become an Enterprise customer you can enter your new key to regain access.
 See How to Buy ownCloud for sales and contact information.

 Once you get your Enterprise license key, it needs to be copied to your

-ownCloud configuration file,
+ownCloud configuration file

-config/config.php file like this example:
+config/config.php like in this example: